MacArthur will give 25 new fellows $625,000 each to pursue ‘high-risk, high-reward’ work

 Betts is one of 25 Americans who received similar calls from staffers at the Chicago-based John D. and Catherine T. MacArthur Foundation.
 Known colloquially as “genius” grants, the fellowships are designed to “encourage people of outstanding talent to pursue their own creative, intellectual, and professional inclinations.”
 The process of choosing each year’s fellows is highly secretive, with experts from a cross-section of professions asked to nominate colleagues who are doing cutting-edge work.
 Nominees are given no notice that they’re even being considered for an award until they’re congratulated.

 Betts, who grew up in Suitland, Md., intended to become an engineer.
 But before he finished high school he was sentenced to nine years in prison for a carjacking he and a friend committed when he was 16.
 While serving time he encountered a book of poetry by Black writers that convinced him of the genre’s power.
 Since his release he’s published three collections of poetry and a memoir, graduated from Yale Law School and served on the Obama administration’s Council on Juvenile Justice and Delinquency Prevention.
-He recently started a nonprofit to build prison libraries and deliver millions of books to incarcerated people.
+He recently started a nonprofit organization to build prison libraries and deliver millions of books to incarcerated people.

 “I hope that what I can do for some other folks is show them that somebody cares about their existence,” Betts says.